yi-miao/Live-Video-Streaming-with-Python/README.md

 	- Albert Einstein

 This is a demo showing how to apply follow key concepts and techniques
-for live video streaming in Python programs with minimum code (none of
+to live video streaming in Python programs with minimum code (none of
 these five program is more than 50 lines).

 1. Client-Server programming with socket [Ref 1]